semuconsulting/pyspartn/README.md

 python3 -m pip install --upgrade pyspartn
 ```

-**FYI** From `pyspartn` version 1.0.7 onwards, SPARTN decryption functionality is optional.
+*¹* From `pyspartn` version 1.0.7 onwards, SPARTN decryption functionality is optional.
 To install without decryption support, use the `--no-deps` argument e.g. ```python3 -m pip install --upgrade pyspartn --no-deps```.

-*¹* On some 32-bit Linux platforms (e.g. Raspberry Pi OS 32), it may be necessary to [install Rust compiler support](https://www.rust-lang.org/tools/install) in order to install the `cryptography` package which `pyspartn` depends on to decrypt SPARTN message payloads.
+*²* On some 32-bit Linux platforms (e.g. Raspberry Pi OS 32), it may be necessary to [install Rust compiler support](https://www.rust-lang.org/tools/install) in order to install the `cryptography` package which `pyspartn` depends on to decrypt SPARTN message payloads.
 See [cryptography install README](https://github.com/semuconsulting/pyspartn/blob/main/cryptography_installation/README.md).

 For [Conda](https://docs.conda.io/en/latest/) users, `pyspartn` is also available from [conda-forge](https://github.com/conda-forge/pyspartn-feedstock):